nsongst/senior-dog-health-care/pages/behaviors.md

   - Affected dogs may be hesitant to move, jump, or engage in activities they used to enjoy.

-🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em; font-weight: bold">Unsteady Gait
+🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em">Unsteady Gait

   - Dogs may have difficulty maintaining balance and may exhibit an unsteady or wobbly gait.

-🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em; font-weight: bold">Difficulty or Inability to Stand
+🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em">Difficulty or Inability to Stand

   - In severe cases, dogs may struggle to stand or become completely unable to do so.

-🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em; font-weight: bold">Crying or Whining
+🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em">Crying or Whining

  - Dogs in pain may vocalize through crying, whining, or whimpering.

-🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em; font-weight: bold">Changes in Behavior
+🔵 <span style="font-family: 'Perpetua', sans-serif; font-size: 1.2em">Changes in Behavior

   - A dog with IVDD may exhibit changes in behavior, such as irritability or aggression, due to pain.